-We use best practice techniques such as Validation Therapy, which recognising the unique value of a person’s subjective experience, and Reminiscence, which understands that revisiting the past through life history work can improve well being.
+We use best practice techniques such as validation therapy, which recognises the unique value of a person’s subjective experience, and reminiscence, which understands that revisiting the past through life history work can improve a person’s well-being.

 People with Alzheimer’s are often prone to confusion and disorientation, meaning a residential care home may not be the best environment for those coping with the disease.
 Our live-in care solution allows the person with Alzheimer’s to stay in the familiarity of their own home, while receiving the highest standard of care from a one-on-one carer.

-Our carers “live-in” at home with the person with Alzheimer’s and offer support with all day-to-day activities including:
+If you decide to choose live-in care for yourself or a loved one, our carers will reside at home with the person living with Alzheimer’s disease.
+They will offer support with all day-to-day activities, including:

 Cooking and meal planning